Leveraging modal structure similarity for simulation of spatially evolving wakes: Visualizing body-inclusive and

 Figure~\ref{fig:srh_ur_comp} shows the radial velocity contours for the reconstructed SRH cases (b–f) compared to the original 5kBI field (a).
 As more SPOD modes are included in the reconstruction, the resemblance to 5kBI improves.
 Notably, the SRH-St0103 case (f), which includes all modes but is restricted to $0.1 < St < 0.3$, can be interpreted as a bandpass-filtered version of the original field.

 Figure~\ref{fig:srh_rey_tke_comp}(a) compares the ai-TKE content along $\theta = 0^\circ$.
 Low-rank reconstructions such as SRH-N1, SRH-N2, and SRH-N3 retain less than half the TKE, similar to the band-limited SRH-St0103 case.
-Interestingly, in Figure~\ref{fig:srh_rey_tke_comp}(b), the streamwise-radial Reynolds stress is much better preserved across cases.
-This finding is consistent with observations by Nidhan et al.~\cite{nidhan_spectral_2020}, who reported similar disparity between reconstructed Reynolds stress and TKE for the 50kBI wake.
+However, as seen in Figure~\ref{fig:srh_rey_tke_comp}(b), the streamwise-radial Reynolds stress is much better preserved across cases.

 It is also notable that Reynolds stress differences between SRH-N1 and SRH-N2 are substantial, while SRH-N2, SRH-N3, and SRH-N6 show close agreement.
 This suggests that as few as two leading SPOD modes are sufficient to approximate the Reynolds stresses with reasonable accuracy.
-Since production depends on Reynolds stress and mean velocity gradients (which are identical across cases), good retention of Reynolds stress implies improved prediction of downstream wake evolution — even when the initial TKE is under-predicted.
+Since production depends on Reynolds stress and mean velocity gradients (which are identical across cases), good retention of Reynolds stress implies improved prediction of downstream evolution of mean defect velocity, even when the initial TKE is under-predicted.

 These results demonstrate that the dominant coherent structures and their associated energy pathways are robust across an order-of-magnitude change in Reynolds number.
-This provides a compelling justification for initializing high-Reynolds number simulations using low-Re flow fields or their low-rank reconstructions, provided that Reynolds stress structures are retained.
+This provides a compelling justification for initializing high-Reynolds number simulations of the present bluff-body wake using low $\Rey$ flow fields or their low-rank reconstructions, provided that Reynolds stress structures are retained.